-Clicking on the FortiSOAR Version Number Build number link displays the version information of major components of FortiSOAR, which are: Application Engine, Playbook Engine, Integration Engine, Authentication Engine, and Client Interface.
+Clicking on the FortiSOAR Version Number Build number link, for example, FortiSOAR 7.0.0-56 link in the above image displays the version information of major components of FortiSOAR, which are: Application Engine, Playbook Engine, Integration Engine, Authentication Engine, and Client Interface.

 You can use the information presented in the